aartintelligent/ecosystem/README.md

 # AArtIntelligent Ecosystem

 This git repository aims to capitalize and industrialize the different packages necessary to operate the AArtIntelligent ecosystem.

 ---

 ### Architecture

-@todo description
+Computer architecture refers to the overall design and organization of a computer system, including its hardware, software, and networking components.
+It encompasses the fundamental principles and concepts that determine how a computer system operates, communicates, and processes information.
+Computer architecture defines the structure, behavior, and functionality of a system, including its processing units, memory organization, input/output devices, and communication interfaces.
+It also involves the design of software systems, such as operating systems and application software, that interact with the hardware components.
+A well-designed computer architecture is critical for ensuring efficient, reliable, and secure operation of computer systems in a wide range of applications and industries.

 [Documentation](architecture)